ArtPoon/slides/markdown/mbi3100-seqcomp.md

 * Alignment-free methods are relatively simple and efficient &mdash; avoid the difficult task of aligning sequences.

 * Not as sensitive as alignment-based methods.
-* No way of knowing what the most effective value of $k$ is for your data.
+* No way of knowing *a priori* what the most effective value of $k$ is for your data.
 * We lose information about where important mutations are located in the sequences.
+  * For example, if a specific region is more divergent.

 ---